 - Single shot basket, double shot basket, and triple shot basket.

 - Blind basket for backwashing.

 - Micro cloth to keep finger prints away.

 - Cleaning brush.

 - Written manual (has all the standard stuff).

 Next up is the espresso machine.
 It's found secured in the bottom of the box between two foam binders and wrapped in a dust cloth protector to protect it from scratches.
 It's snuggly fit so you won't have worries with it getting damaged in transit.
 In fact, I had to rip open the box to get the thing out.

 But once I got the Appartamento out of the box and onto my kitchen bench it was a beautiful sight.
 It's a show stopper and a statement piece in any kitchen.
 The first thing that I thought other than "damn that's a sexy machine" is that I was very happy with the size.
 It fit perfectly in the small section of bench space I had.

-Here's my final Rocket set up with my eureka grinder on the side.
+Here's my final Rocket set up with my Eureka Specialita on the side.
 Both are great choices if you are low on space like I was.
 They look amazing together.
 Now lets talk about the features of the machine.

 Specifications of the Rocket